 Initially, schools are only allowed to register one team.
 Starting in late November/early December, if there are any remaining spots available for the event, we will allow schools to register a second team (giving those opportunities to those who noted interest, based on original registration order).

 After completing the registration form, you will be contacted by the THSEB to confirm your registration status.
-All teams that gain entry to the 2022 THSEB will be required to register with the NHSEB and pay a $125 registration fee to them (NOTE: the THSEB does not have our own separate registration fee).
-Due to a significant shortfall with our annual funding, we are asking all participating schools to make a voluntary donation.
-The suggested amount is $50, but any contribution would be much appreciated.
-It will be used for nothing but funding the event this year).
-That registration fee can be waived in cases where it would present a barrier for competing.
+All teams that gain entry to the 2023 THSEB will be required to register with the NHSEB and pay a $125 registration fee to them (NOTE: the THSEB does not have our own separate registration fee).
+Cases for the 2023 THSEB are available at the National High School Ethics Bowl website.

 There are two ways that you can volunteer on the day of the event to help make the THSEB a success and provide a memorable experience for over 100 students who will join us from schools across middle and east Tennessee: